On the Regulary of Reaction Systems: Regularity of second order endotactic mass-action systems

-The linear function no longer is a generic Lyapunov function for non-explosivity of third order weakly reversible stochastic mass-action systems. \begin{example} Consider the following stochastic mass-action system of species $S_1$ and $S_2$ Note that $\mathbb{N}\times\mathbb{N}_0\setminus\{(1,0)\}$ is the unique non-singleton communicating class in $\mathbb{N}^2_0$, and is closed.
-Since $\cR$ is weakly reversible and \emph{deficiency zero}\footnote{\emph{Deficiency} is the number of complexes minus the sum of the dimension of $\cR$ and the number of non-singleton strongly connected components of $\cR$.
-For this example, it equals $3-2-1=0$.}, it is complex-balanced \cite[Theorem~4A]{H72}, and hence is non-explosive by \cite[Theorem~3]{ACKK18}.
+{In contrast to second-order weakly reversible stochastic mass-action systems, third-order weakly reversible stochastic mass-action systems may \emph{not} admit a linear Lyapunov function for regularity.} \begin{example} Consider the following {termolecular two-species} stochastic mass-action system Note that $\mathbb{N}\times\mathbb{N}_0\setminus\{(1,0)\}$ is the unique non-singleton communicating class in $\mathbb{N}^2_0$, and {it} is closed.
+Since $\cR$ is weakly reversible and {is of} \emph{deficiency zero}\footnote{\emph{Deficiency} is the number of complexes minus the sum of the dimension of $\cR$ and the number of non-singleton strongly connected components of $\cR$. {In} this example, it equals $3-2-1=0$.}, it is complex-balanced \cite[Theorem~4A]{H72}, and hence {is a regular mass-action system by Remark~\ref{re:comparison-blow-up-versus-explosivity-for-complex-balanced-systems}}.
 Let $\cL_{\cR}$ be the infinitesimal generator associated with $\cR$.
-For every $u\in\mathbb{R}^2_{++}$, let $V_u(x) =x\cdot u^T$.
-Then for all large $x_1\in\mathbb{N}\setminus\{1\}$, Obviously, $V_u$ is not a Lyapunov function for non-explosivity of $\cR$ for any $u\in\mathbb{R}^2_{+}$ (note that $V_u$ is not \emph{norm-like} for any $u\in\mathbb{R}^2_{+}\setminus\mathbb{R}^2_{++}$).
-Essentially, this is because the reaction $2S_1\ce{->[\kappa_1]}2S_1+S_2$ of a strictly \emph{super-linear} propensity function increases (the molecule counts of $S_2$) along any positive direction. \end{example} Below we provide an example in action how to apply Corollary~\ref{cor:positive-recurrence} to prove positive recurrence. \begin{example} Consider the following reaction network taken from \cite[Example~1]{HHKK23}
+For every {positive vector $u\in\mathbb{R}^2$}, let $V_u(x) =x^T\cdot u$.
+Then for all large $x_1\in\mathbb{N}\setminus\{1\}$, Obviously, $V_u$ is not a Lyapunov function for the regularity of $\cR$ for any $u\in\mathbb{R}^2_{+}$ (note that $V_u$ is not \emph{norm-like} for any {$u$ on the boundary of $\mathbb{R}^2_{+}$}).
+Essentially, this is because the reaction $2S_1\ce{->[\kappa_1]}2S_1+S_2$ of a strictly \emph{super-linear} propensity function increases (the molecule counts of $S_2$) along any positive direction. {Analogously, one can also show that one cannot conclude the regularity of $\cR$ by a linear function as in the proof of \eqref{eq:upper-bound-ODE}.} \end{example} Below we provide an example in action {to demonstrate} how to apply Corollary~\ref{cor:positive-recurrence} to prove positive recurrence. \begin{example} Consider the following reaction network taken from \cite[Example~1]{HHKK23}